|Back to Back Issues Page|

 Rabbit Rhythms of March

 First, you might raise rabbits on a commercial scale and help supply the demand for rabbit meat for both humans and carnivore pets.
 Jared Martin, of Blackfoot Idaho, now has a permit in hand to keep up to 1,500 meat rabbits on his property.
 He will mainly produce meat rabbits that will be shipped to out of state markets.
 1500 rabbits will keep him VERY busy!
-Read the news story here.
+News story about Jared, originally published on LocalNews8.com, is no longer available.

 In the pet rabbit realm, there’s Scott and Annie Kiener of Columbus Ohio.
 This entrepreneurial couple are building a rabbit-related hobby side-business – sewing and selling rabbit garments online out of the home.
 Their three pet house rabbits do a bang-up job modeling the garments.